opengamedata/opengamedata-unity/README.md

 - `event_custom`: the enum category for the logged event
 - `event_data_complex`: a single JSON string containing the initial data passed into the `LogEvent` constructor

-Once a `LogEvent` object is constructed with the given data, it can then be passed into `SimpleLog` with the `Log` function, and the data will be logged to the database.
+Once a `LogEvent` object is constructed with the given data, it can then be passed into `SimpleLog` with the `Log()` function, and the data will be logged to the database.

+## Debugging

+Optionally, the `SimpleLog.Log()` function can take in a boolean parameter `debug`, which defaults to false.
+If the parameter is set to true (ex. `Log(data, debug: true)`), each log request will print the HTTP response code to the console, allowing for confirmation that the database is properly receiving the logged data.